janog-netcon/netcon-problem-management-subsystem/docs/components/access-helper.md

 +---+-----------------+--------------+-----------------------------------+-------+---------+-----------------+----------------------+
 ```

-And then, you can access nodes with access-helper.
+After deploying Lab, you can access nodes with access-helper.
 Note that you need to execute access-helper with sudo privileges because access-helper needs to execute `containerlab inspect` to fetch management IP addresses for nodes.

 ```
 $ sudo ../access-helper -t manifest.yaml n1